lsst-sitcom/sitcomtn-019/index.rst

    This proposal outlines how observing tasks are currently flowed from the planning stage through execution, then linked to data analysis technotes and/or notebooks.

    The process is analogous to what is done in the LVV project, where Jira is used as a central workflow management tool, linking the pieces together, monitoring the process, and making it visible to all the stakeholders.

    This process will go through a major overhaul in the coming months, but this document acts as the central point for discussion.

 Introduction
 ============

-The coordination of night time and daytime activities is continuing to increase as we continue to progress into the commissioning phase.
+The coordination of nighttime and daytime activities is continuing to increase as we progress deeper into the commissioning phase.
 This document outlines how Auxiliary Telescope observing runs are currently being conducted, from the observation planning stage, through the data reduction phase, and including the impacts on day crews providing critical troubleshooting of issues that have arisen during the night.

 Some of the overarching goals are: